-Spider lake features a clean sandy beach perfect for water activities on a summer day.
-The lake is noted for its excellent canoeing, kayaking and swimming.
+Spider lake on Vancouver Island features a clean sandy beach perfect for water activities on a summer day.
+The lake is noted for its excellent canoeing, kayaking, and swimming.
 Paddlers can have a quiet day exploring the shoreline and the many secluded nooks and bays of this lake.
 You can find this lake close to horne lake.

 This is an extremely popular destination and all pets must be on a leash and under control at all times.
 You are responsible for their behavior and must remove their droppings.

 The lake has many arms plus a series of islands that offer many places to try your luck at fishing.
-The lake is stocked with rainbow trout that average around 30 to 40 cm but commonly reach 1.5 kg and there are good numbers of small mouth bass that offer a alternative fishery when the lake warms with summer.
+The lake is stocked with rainbow trout that average around 30 to 40 cm but commonly reach 1.5 kg and there are good numbers of smallmouth bass that offer an alternative fishery when the lake warms with summer.

 There are some nice trails here and plenty of small animals and birds for your camera.
 You could see raccoons, pine martins and squirrels here along with lots of songbirds and waterfowl.
 Maybe, if you are lucky, you could even see a black bear here.